vixshan/amina/self-host.md

 Bot Token:
 - BOT_TOKEN: The Discord bot token
-  - You can get it from your [Discord Dev Portal](https://discord.com/developers/applications) by selecting your app and then selecting "Bot".
+  - You can get it from your [Discord Dev Portal](https://discord.com/developers/applications) by selecting your app and then selecting "Bot."

 Discord Server Details:
 - ERROR_LOGS: (Optional) The webhook for error log messages